 We believe that having a good stereo is an important part of making the driving experience fun—so yes—we think that the Ultra High Fidelity Sound system is a worthwhile option to look for when you’re searching for a used Model S or Model X.

-However, audio is something that can always be upgraded later on, so if you’ve found an awesome used Tesla and it’s missing that feature, we wouldn’t recommending passing on it just because of the audio system.
+However, audio is something that can always be upgraded later on, so if you’ve found an awesome used Tesla and it’s missing that feature, we wouldn’t recommend passing on it just because of the audio system.